 2.6.6.1.
 Input Condition

-Both reference tyre and candidate tyre shall be tested according to input condition of Appendix 3 of this Annex.
+Both reference tyre and candidate tyre shall be tested according to the input conditions of Appendix 3 of this Annex.
 The Appendix 3 test condition of 250 km is defined as one test cycle, and the test cycle shall be repeated 20 times until 5044 km is reached.

 2.6.6.2.
 Default Test Program (2 positions drum)

-Both reference tyre and candidate tyre shall be mounted at different positions of one drum.
+Both the reference tyre and the candidate tyre shall be mounted at different positions on one drum.
 Testing of both reference tyre and candidate tyre shall be conducted at the same time.

 Tyres mounted at the two positions shall be exchanged once after the completion of 2500 km.
 The direction of rotation shall remain constant throughout the test.